koengr/QCforBusiness/about.md

 ## About *Intro To Quantum*

-Through [www.IntroToQuantum.org](https://www.introtoquantum.org), the book is available for everyone to read, conveniently from your webbrowser, including plenty of useful links to other resources.
+The website [www.IntroToQuantum.org](https://www.introtoquantum.org) makes the texts of Introduction to Quantum Computing for Business freely available everyone to read, conveniently from your webbrowser.
+It can include occasional updates and adds plenty of useful links to other resources.

 Do you prefer a printed version?
 A paperback will be released soon!